nodo-dot/easy-comments/README.md

 Make sure to have `ob_start()` at the top of the page.
 This is required to bypass the *headers already send* warning after posting.
 The script may well break without this.

-Follow this link to try a [simple demo](http://phclaus.com/demo/easy-comments/).
+Follow this link to [try the demo](http://phclaus.com/easy-comments/).